ranamohib/ranamohib/README.md

 <h3 align="center">A passionate Frontend developer from Pakistan</h3>

 Hi!
 I'm Mohib a Front End Engineer with strong fundamentals in Front End technologies, specializing in React and Firebase.
-Likes building scalable web infrastructure and making websites fast.
+I Like building scalable web infrastructure and making websites fast.
 Passionate about programming languages, compilers, and developer tooling.
-Interned at PTCL, the largest telecommunications provider in Pakistan

 - 🌱 I’m currently learning **Backend Development with Node.js and Express**